Breathing Through the Night: Exploring American Experiences with Nighttime Breathing Difficulty

 Sleep disorders do not discriminate, affecting individuals that cross gender, race, and other demographic lines: nearly one in five (18%) of people were observed to suffer from sleep apnea, representing a large percentage of the total U.S. population.

+On average, men with poor health were more at risk for sleep apnea than other surveyed demographic groups (37%), a common finding among sleep disorder research.
+Men of all health levels, from poor to good, were more likely than women of all health levels to be affected by this sleep disorder.
+BRFSS data showed men, overall, are more likely to have sleep apnea: 23% of men and 14% of women were observed to have stopped breathing during sleep.
+One explanation for this variance might have to do with the underrecognition of symptoms in women.
+Women have historically been underdiagnosed for sleep apnea in part because they show different symptoms than men, are commonly misdiagnosed, or are less likely to come forward with their symptoms.
 Recent medical breakthroughs have shed light on how men and women experience sleep disorders.
 Brain scans conducted by UCLA revealed that women who are diagnosed with sleep apnea have thinner superior frontal lobes than men, which may cause sudden and severe interruptions and malfunctions in autonomic nervous system functions such as breathing.
 This condition is called complex sleep apnea (CSA), and its symptoms are addressed with a specific machine known as a Bilevel Positive Airway Pressure, or BiPAP, machine that assists with replicating the breath cycle because they need help with breathing in and out.

 Regardless of gender, a relationship between snoring and sleep apnea can be observed, but there is a caveat: the prevalence of snoring does not automatically mean someone has sleep apnea, and vice versa.
 In fact, only 32% of people who snored were observed to have stopped breathing during sleep.
+If you or someone you know is snoring at night, let them know.
+The snoring could be totally innocuous, but it's better to be safe rather than sorry.

 Income, Accessibility, and Sleep Apnea